Delta T is a term that gets thrown around in the HVAC field quite a bit, but what does it really mean, what is its purpose, and does it really matter?

 Each of these factors can impact the overall Delta T reading despite an accurate refrigerant charge.

-3. If the indoor airflow is too high, the capacity of the evap coil, metering device, and outdoor unit are too low to keep up with the large heat load from the indoor airflow.
+3. Low Delta T could also be found if the indoor airflow is too high or the capacity of the evaporator coil, metering device, and outdoor unit is too low to keep up with the demand of a large heat load from the indoor airflow.

 So, what does it mean if the Delta T is high?

 A Delta T above 21°F could be a case of low indoor airflow.
-If a system has low indoor airflow, the system is unable to move enough heat from the air inside the building across the evaporator for the refrigerant to absorb.
-This will result in a lower supply air temperature especially on a system with a piston metering device.
-This will cause a higher overall Delta T. (Note: For a system with a low Delta T and a piston metering device, the refrigerant compressor could be in danger of saturated refrigerant entering it which will cause the compressor to be damaged.
+For example, if a system has low airflow it will be unable to move the required CFM of heat laden air across the evaporator coil.
+This will result in a lower supply air temperature, especially on a system with a piston metering device.
+This will cause a higher overall Delta T. (Note: For a system with a high Delta T and a piston metering device, the refrigerant compressor could be in danger of saturated refrigerant entering it, which will cause the compressor to be damaged.
 Check out our book or quick reference cards for troubleshooting if a problem exists.)

 So, does a Delta T between 18 and 21°F mean that a system has a correct refrigerant charge?